What happens if you ignore hearing loss symptoms?

 What can you do to help your hearing?

 The only way to get an accurate view of your hearing health is to see an audiologist.
-Fortunately for you, you could be eligible for a FREE* hearing test – simply click here to make a booking!
+Fortunately for you, you could be eligible for a no cost* hearing test – simply click here to make a booking!

 The test requires no obligations at all.
 It's up to you if you want to proceed with the hearing solutions that your audiologist suggests.
 At the very least, you will have a clear idea of your degree of hearing loss and know exactly what you need to prevent it from worsening.